 Contractor Granted Writs of Execution

-In April, the District Court for the Northern Mariana Islands issued a ruling in favour of the contractor granting Pacific Rim with a writ of execution to seize money owned or controlled by IPI in four banks, Bank of Saipan, City Trust Bank, Bank of Guam, and First Hawaiian Bank.
+In April, the District Court for the Northern Mariana Islands issued a ruling in favor of the contractor granting Pacific Rim with a writ of execution to seize money owned or controlled by IPI in four banks, Bank of Saipan, City Trust Bank, Bank of Guam, and First Hawaiian Bank.

-IPI was sued for breach of contract and breach of promissory note for refusing to pay for services to the amount of $5.65 million, construction work for the IPI casino resort project in 2018.
+IPI was sued for breach of contract and promissory note for refusing to pay for services to the amount of $5.65 million, construction work for the IPI casino resort project in 2018.
 For its part, Imperial Pacific filed counterclaims against Pacific Rim for promissory fraud, fraud in the inducement as to the promissory note, violation of the Consumer Protection Act, and breach of contract.
-After the court ruling, the judgement amount against IPI went up to $6.8 million, including the principal and attorney fees and costs.
+After the court ruling, the judgment amount against IPI went up to $6.8 million, including the principal and attorney fees and costs.

 In June, the court granted a second writ of execution to Pacific Rim, which stated they believed IPI was holding cash accounts in Security Title Inc. and Pacific American Title Inc.